 Survival is one issue to consider (see above).
 It is also important to reflect on business performance.
-Could a business achieve better results and higher ROI if they had a strategic plan in place?
+Could a business achieve better results and higher ROI if they had a business strategy process in place?

 A business founder is likely to care about the long term survival of his/her business.
 To be blunt, a CEO brought in to run a company is (in general) less concerned about the long-term.
 It follows, therefore, they are less concerned about strategic analysis and longer-term threats.

 Moving on to consider if a business could do better if it completed regular strategic reviews.
 Here, I submit, yes it could.

 Market analysis should identify both threats and opportunities.
 Strategies implemented to capitalise on those opportunities should deliver improved business performance.

 The information available to you constantly changes and so must your direction.
 That is, I suggest, where the standard strategy process fails.